Shhsvri/BIOF045-NGS_Analysis/Day1_Intro_to_Shell/lessons/03_vim.md

 ### Introduction to Vim

 To write and edit files, we're going to use a text editor called 'Vim'.
 Vim is a very powerful text editor, and it offers extensive text editing options.
 However, in this introduction we are going to focus on exploring some of the more basic functions.
 There is a lot of functionality that we are not going to cover during this session, but encourage you to go further as you become more comfortable using it.
-To help you remember some of the keyboard shortcuts that are introduced below and to allow you to explore additional functionality on your own, we have compiled a [cheatsheet](https://github.com/hbctraining/In-depth-NGS-Data-Analysis-Course/blob/master/resources/VI_CommandReference.pdf).
+To help you remember some of the keyboard shortcuts that are introduced below and to allow you to explore additional functionality on your own, there is a great [cheatsheet](https://vim.rtorr.com/).
+Please rest assured that **most** bioinformaticians and computer scientists find it hard to use vim, though it is worth learning if you spend lots of time developing on remote servers.

 ### Vim Interface